WINGATE KAMLOOPS Canadian

 250-374-8100

-Group Room Rate: Rate is $109 plus Tax Ref :2025 FIJI OPEN.
-2 Per Room 5 Rooms with Kitchen Available$129 plus Tax.
+Group Room Rate: Rate is $109 plus Tax Standard Room Ref :2025 FIJI OPEN.
+2 Per Room.

-24-Hour Reception Desk Airport Shuttle Bus/Truck Parking Business Center Coffee/Tea Maker Cribs Available Daily Housekeeping Dry Cleaning Services Early Check-in Available Elevators Express Check-in Fitness Center Flat Screen Televisions Free Breakfast Free Parking Free WiFi Hairdryer Hot Tub Onsite Laundry Facilities Laundry Services Luggage Hold Meeting Room Mobile Check-in Near Public Transportation Non-Smoking Hotel Pet Friendly Pool - Indoor Safe Deposit Box Sundries/Mart
+24-Hour Reception Desk Airport Shuttle Bus/Truck Parking Business Center Coffee/Tea Maker Cribs Available Daily Housekeeping Dry Cleaning Services Early Check-in Available Elevators Express Check-in Fitness Center Flat Screen Televisions Free Breakfast Free Parking Free WiFi Hairdryer Hot Tub Onsite Laundry Facilities Laundry Services Luggage Hold Meeting Room Mobile Check-in Near Public Transportation Non-Smoking Hotel.
+Pet Friendly.
+Pool - Indoor Safe Deposit Box Sundries/Mart

 rules

-Canadian Fiji Open Golf Championship 2024
+Canadian Fiji Open Golf Championship 2026

 Rules and Condition of Play